 Cover Pages work differently than the page types covered above.
 The Cover Page can act as a bold splash page or distinctive single page on any template, incorporating full-bleed images and other special features.
 Cover Pages have a more fixed design than other pages, helping you concentrate on a simpler message.

-The Info Page is special page, only available in the Aubrey, Aviator, and Encore templates.
+The Info Page is a special page, only available in the Aubrey, Aviator, and Encore templates.
 It functions similarly to a Cover Page.

 Main Navigation (sometimes called the Primary Navigation or Top Navigation) is the main menu of your site.
 In most templates, Main Navigation appears at the top of the page and displays links to the other pages on your site.
 This is how most visitors will navigate through your content.

 Pages in your site navigation appear in the same order they're placed under Main Navigation.
 You can drag and drop pages into the desired order or add complexity to your site structure using Index Pages or Folders.

 You can customize the appearance of your navigation using the Style Editor.
 Each template displays the site navigation bar differently, so style tweaks vary.
 For help, visit Making style changes.

 Here's an example of a Main Navigation in a Pages panel:

 And here's how that Main Navigation looks on a live site: